Update: Similac Lawsuit Filed Over Infant's NEC Death

 A hole (perforation) may form in the intestines of babies with NEC.
 Bacteria can leak into the abdomen or bloodstream through the hole.
 NEC usually develops within 2 to 6 weeks after birth.

-In some preterm infants, NEC is mild.
+In some premature infants, NEC is mild.
 Others experience severe, life-threatening symptoms.

 - A swollen, red, or tender belly